AdobeDocs/analytics-learn.en/help/analysis-workspace/analysis-workspace-basics/understanding-how-data-gets-into-your-analysis-workspace-project.md

 # Understanding How Data Gets into Your Analysis Workspace Project

-This video shows you how to see the flow of data from your page to the tables and visualizations in Analysis Workspace, using the Adobe Experience Cloud Debugger extension in Chrome.
+This video shows you how to see the flow of data from your page to the tables and visualizations in Analysis Workspace, using the [!DNL Adobe Experience Cloud Debugger] extension in Chrome.

 >[!VIDEO](https://video.tv.adobe.com/v/31072/?quality=12)

-For more information about the Experience Cloud Debugger, visit the [documentation](https://docs.adobe.com/content/help/en/debugger/using/experience-cloud-debugger.html).
+For more information about the [!DNL Experience Cloud Debugger], visit the [documentation](https://docs.adobe.com/content/help/en/debugger/using/experience-cloud-debugger.html).